selinon/selinon/docs.source/optimization.rst

 By default dispatcher is rescheduled every 2 seconds.
 Note that it means "give dispatcher *at least* 2 seconds to retry".
 If you have full queues (and busy workers) your dispatcher can be rescheduled even after days.

-Selinonlib offers you couple of predefined sampling strategies (refer to `Selinonlib documentation <https://selinonlib.readthedocs.io>`_ for more info):
+Selinon offers you couple of predefined sampling strategies (refer to :mod:`selinon.strategies` for more info):

 .. code-block:: yaml